docker-library/ghost/README.md

 We tweaked a few elements like:

-- Ghost container is running under [tini](https://github.com/krallin/tini#why-tini)
+1. Ghost container is running under [tini](https://github.com/krallin/tini#why-tini)
-- Easier to read Dockerfile with a cleaner envvar display
+2. Easier to read Dockerfile with a cleaner ARG display
-- Uninstall the `ghost cli` to save some space in the final docker image
+3. Uninstall the `ghost cli` to save some space in the final docker image
+4. clean node cache
-- Added `curl` to do healthcheck
+5. Added `curl` to do healthchecks

-In the future, we plan to use a multi-stage build to slim down the image
+In the future, we plan to use a **multi-stage** build to slim down the image when Docker EE will supports it officially.

 ## How to use this image

 **Requirement**: Ensure you have Docker installed on your machine. ([MAC OS X](https://hub.docker.com/editions/community/docker-ce-desktop-mac))

-To run Ghost in a Docker container, here is the setup we use in production.
+To run Ghost in a Docker container, here is the setup we are using in production.
 Just execute `runup.sh` bash script and you are good to go.

 **Option #1 (Stateful)**